 If we believe we are to take Yahweh’s Instructions dead seriously, then it becomes a very important question as to when or why we might choose to deviate from His Instructions, for it identifies our lusts.
 If we choose to set alternate days apart to Yahweh that are determined by observing the sun, the moon and the stars (rather than by following Yahweh’s words) then in Yahweh’s eyes we are serving the sun, the moon and the stars.
 This is because Yahweh’s words are not the reason we chose to set these alternate days apart.
 Therefore, by default it is only our desire to honor the sun, the moon and the stars that caused us to set those days apart.

-In Yahweh’s mind, when our forefathers held a festival to the golden calf, they were worshipping the golden calf.
+In Yahweh’s mind, when our forefathers held a feast to the golden calf, they were worshipping the golden calf.
 This is because Yahweh did not command it.
-Because this festival did not come from Yahweh, it came only from our forefathers.
+Because this feast did not come from Yahweh, it came only from our forefathers.
 Yahweh calls this evil.

 In another sense, our forefathers were also serving and worshipping Aharon, because he is the one who established that particular day of worship.
 If we follow this train of logic out, we should be able to see that those who keep the Rabbinical Calendar effectively worship and serve the rabbis who originally created the Rabbinical Calendar; and the same is true for the Roman Gregorian ‘Christian’ Calendar.

-If we truly desire to worship and serve Yahweh, then we need to keep only His festival days.
-If we keep other festival days that do not come from Yahweh, then obviously they come only from within our own hearts.
+If we truly desire to worship and serve Yahweh, then we need to keep only His feast days.
+If we keep other feast days that do not come from Yahweh, then obviously they come only from within our own hearts.

 In Hebrew, the word ‘serve’ comes from the root word ‘Abad’ (or ‘Oved’) (עבד).
 This word means ‘to work’ or ‘to serve’ in any sense.